kamailio/kamailio-wiki/tutorials/faq/main.md

     $avp(name) = $null;

-???
-What is a pseudo-variable?
+### What is a pseudo-variable?

-!!!
-A pseudo-variable is a special token that is expanded at runtume with a specific value.
+:page_with_curl: A pseudo-variable is a special token that is expanded at runtume with a specific value.
 It can be used inside the parameters of some functions or in configuration file expressions.